Kill Temptation Before It Kills You (James Sermon 2)

 January 19, 2020 | Andrew Davis

 Well, it's exciting to be able to be with you a week later, as Andy said, to be at a higher level.
 Grateful to be way up here with you folks, and to be able to share how exciting it is what God is doing in our church.
-And I'd like to ask that you turn in your Bibles to James 1, as we continue our study in the Book of James.
-This morning we will look at the deadly power of temptation.
-One of the things a healthy church, a good church will do with its members is equip each member for spiritual warfare.
-You have come this morning to an armory of truth, so that you have instruction in the Word of God to put on spiritual armor and so that you are equipped to fight — and fight you must.
-All of us will be assaulted this week by the world, the flesh and the devil.
-It is inevitable; it will come.
-The best thing that I can do this morning is to equip you to fight.
+And I'd like to ask that you turn in your Bibles to James 1 as we continue our study in the Book of James.
+And this morning we're going to be looking at the deadly power of temptation.
+And one of the things, a healthy church, a good church will do with its members is equip each member for spiritual warfare.
+And so, you've come this morning we hope to an armory of truth, that you have instruction in the Word of God to put on spiritual armor, that you are equipped to fight, and fight you must.
+All of us are going to be assaulted this week by the world, the flesh and the devil.
+It's inevitable, it will come.
+And the best thing that I can do this morning is to equip you to fight.

-The book of Proverbs makes this tendency clear in Proverbs 19:3, which says, "A man's own folly ruins his life, yet his heart rages against the LORD.”
+The Book of Proverbs makes this tendency clear in Proverbs 19:3.
+Proverbs 19:3 says, "A man's folly ruins his life, yet his heart rages against the Lord."
 Isn't that a powerful proverb?
 We do damage to our own lives and then we turn around and blame God for it.
-We are constantly surrounded by the forces that are pulling on our bodies.
-Physical forces like the force of gravity that's pulling us down, or force of moving objects that smash into us, or deflect us from our course, or the force of atmospheric pressure (14.7 pounds per square inch) pushing on us at every moment.
-The force of temptation pulling us toward evil and toward death is a significant spiritual force that we must combat in our journey of salvation.
-It is like a magnetic pull that lures us to our deaths.
-In James 1:13-18, James helps us to understand the true origin of our temptations.
-It is not coming from the pure heart of God; rather, it comes from within ourselves.
+We're constantly surrounded by the forces that are pulling on our bodies.
+Physical forces like the force of gravity that's pulling us down or force of moving objects that smash into us, or deflect us from our course, or the force of atmospheric pressure, 14.7 pounds per square inch, pushing on us at every moment.
+But the force of temptation pulling us toward evil and toward death is the most significant spiritual force that we have to combat in our journey of salvation.
+It's like a magnetic pull that lures us to our deaths, and as we come to James 1:13-18, James is helping us to understand the true origin of our temptations, and it's not coming from the pure heart of God.
+And it's coming from within ourselves.
 God wants us to take responsibility for our own temptations, and to kill them before they kill us.
-He does this by teaching us the true nature of temptation.
+And He does this by teaching us the true nature of temptation.

 Tested vs. Tempted

-So as we look at our outline this morning, the first point is this: God never tempts us.
-James 1:13 says, “When tempted, no one should say, ‘God is tempting me.’
-For God cannot be tempted by evil, nor does he tempt anyone.”
-We come immediately in verse 13, in the Greek language, to a difficult word and an issue between being tested and being tempted.
-What is amazing is the Greek word is the same, so you must look at the context.
-We were just told in James1:2 that we face trials of many kinds.
+So as we look at our outline this morning, the first point is going to be this: God never tempts us.
+Verse 13, "When tempted, no one should say, ‘God is tempting me,’ for God cannot be tempted by evil, nor does he himself tempt anyone."
+So we come immediately here in verse 13, in the Greek language, to a difficult word, and an issue between being tested and being tempted.
+What's amazing is the Greek word is the same.
+So you have to look at the context.
+We were just told in verse 2 of chapter 1, that we “face trials of many kinds.”
 That is the same Greek word.
-Verse 12 uses it again.
-God does in fact test us and He does put us through trying circumstances.
-The testing of our faith, we are told, develops perseverance.
+And then verse 12 uses it again.
+God actually does in fact test us.
+And He does try us, He puts us through trying circumstances.
+Now, the testing of our faith, we're told, develops perseverance.
 It purifies our faith, it strengthens us, makes us more purely devoted to God.
 Temptations however are something else altogether, and we have to make a distinction.
 A temptation is, as I've been saying, a magnetic attraction toward evil, a pulling toward wickedness.

 You have the same thing in Proverbs 1, with a different sin, where highway robbers are enticing this man's son and saying, "Hey come on, join us in laying wait for someone and we'll share a common purse."
 It's a different kind of seduction, but the same kind of thing.
-So we have all of these examples of allurement and temptation, but the text says, “Do not ever say God is doing that to me."
-God is no seductress; He does not seduce us toward evil or allure us toward wickedness.
+So we have all of these examples of alluring and temptation that happens, but the text says, "Don't ever say God is doing that to me."
+God is no seductress, He doesn't seduce us toward evil, He doesn't allure us toward wickedness.
 He never does this.
-God definitely tests us, like he tested Abraham to see the strength of his faith and to develop his faith.
+God definitely tests us, like He tested Abraham to see the strength of his faith and to develop his faith.
 And he orchestrates circumstances to test us, that is true.
-But he never seduces us toward the thing that He hates with a perfect hatred.
+But He never seduces us toward the thing that He hates with a perfect hatred.

 The Perfect Purity of God

-Verse 13 says, "God cannot be tempted by evil…” The basic nature of evil is as far from the perfect purity of Almighty God as we can imagine.
-It is as far as the east is from the west.
-It is as far as one end of the universe is from the other, which cosmologists tell us is 47 billion light years across.
+Look at verse 13, it says, "God cannot be tempted by evil."
+The basic nature of evil is as far from the perfect purity of Almighty God as we can imagine.
+It's as far as the east is from the west.
+It's as far as one end of the universe is from the other.
+Cosmologists tell us 47 billion light years across.
 God is further from wickedness and evil than that.
-It says in Habakkuk 1:13, "Your eyes are too pure to look on evil; you cannot tolerate wrong."
-Even better for our purposes, 1 John 1:5 says, "God is light; in him there is no darkness at all."
-It is a double negative in the Greek.
-There is not the tiniest particle of evil in God, ever.
-He is not divided within His nature; He is perfectly one, perfectly light all the time.
-But we are deeply divided.
+It says in Habakkuk 1:13, "Your eyes are too pure to look on evil, you cannot tolerate wrong."
+Even better for our purposes, 1 John 1:5 says, "God is light, and in Him there is no darkness at all."
+It's a double negative in the Greek.
+There's not the tiniest particle of evil in God, ever.
+He is not divided within His nature, He is one, perfectly one.
+He is perfectly light all the time.
+But us, we are deeply divided.
 To the core of God's being, He is light.
 And in the core of His being, there is no darkness at all.

-It's an interesting expression in Isaiah 1:14, where God is speaking through the prophet Isaiah, talks about the machinery of corrupt religion going on in Israel at the time.
+It's an interesting expression in Isaiah 1:14, where God is speaking through the prophet Isaiah and He's talking about the machinery of corrupt religion going on in Israel at the time.
 And this is what He says.
 It's a very interesting expression.
 He says, "Your appointed feast my soul hates."
-It is a very interesting expression, the soul of God.
-God does not have a soul any more than He has a hand or eyes or feet.
-These are what theologians call anthropomorphism, but they help us to understand the nature of God.
-When He says, "My soul hates it," it means to the core of His being, He hates evil and wickedness.
+It's a very interesting expression, the soul of God.
+Well, God doesn't have a soul anymore than He has a hand, or eyes, or feet.
+These are what theologians call anthropomorphism, but they help us to understand the nature of God and when He says, "My soul hates it," it means to the core of my being, I hate evil and wickedness.
 The holiness of God may be the single most important attribute for us in our sinfulness to understand.